SimonCropp/GraphQL.EntityFramework/doco/configuration.md

 -->
 # Configuration

-Enabling is then done via registering in a container.
+Enabling is done via registering in a container.

+Configuration requires an instance of `Microsoft.EntityFrameworkCore.Metadata.IModel`, hence a DbContext instance is required at configuration time.
+As such a DbContext needs to be instantiated and disposed for the purposes of IModel construction.
+EF does not allow access to the model unless

-This can be applied to a [IServiceCollection](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.iservicecollection):
+The container registration can be via addin to a [IServiceCollection](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.iservicecollection):

 <!-- snippet: RegisterInContainerServiceCollection -->
 ```cs